Direct response marketing is designed to evoke an immediate

 headlines and copy, targets a specific audience, makes a specific offer, and

-The key to using this type of marketing is to not get hung
+The key to using direct response marketing is to not get hung

 up on the initial interaction.
-It’s important to continue to follow up at every
+Focus on following up at every

 You get more engagement and further the relationship with

-So without further ado, here are five direct response
+So without further ado, here are seven direct response

-strategies you can use to increase engagement and sales that you might be
+strategies to increase engagement and sales that you might be

 missing out on…